Inkrato/inkrato/README.md

 If there are no user accounts in the system, the first user to login is granted ADMIN access (and can edit any post), but subsequent users have normal privileges and while they can create new posts they can only edit their own posts.

-If you wish to grant admin access to additional users you can update the monogo db Users collection to change their role property to 'ADMIN' (other roles are not yet supported).
+If you wish to grant admin access to additional users you can update the Users collection in monogodb and change their role to 'ADMIN'.

 ## About the inkrato platform

-The inkrato platform has been used as a feedback platform for a wide range of uses - by activists (for the Labour Digital Government Review), charitable organizations (Friends of the Earth) for video game communities (PlanetSide Tracker), by private companies and by local community groups.
+The inkrato platform has been used as a discussion platform for a wide range of uses - by activists (for the Labour Digital Government Review), charitable organizations (Friends of the Earth) for video game communities (PlanetSide Tracker), by private companies and by local community groups.

 The release of this next generation version as open source software allows anyone to take advantage of it host a community site of their own, for free.

 Commercial instances and bespoke versions are available on request.
 Commercial enquires should be sent to feedback@inkrato.com

-This version will eventually replace the current, proprietary version of inkrato at http://feedback.inkrato.com
+This version is designed to replace the origional version of inkrato which can still be found at http://feedback.inkrato.com

 ## Licensing

-This software is released to the community under the MIT License.
+This software is released under the MIT License.

-This projects contains portions of code from the hackathon-starter project (in particular related to oAuth) by Sahat Yalkabov, which is incorporated under the MIT License.
+This projects contains portions of code from Sahat Yalkabov's hackathon-starter project (in particular related to oAuth), which is also released under the MIT License.

 License
 -------